DataStories-UniPi/VesselVision/README.md

 Nikos Pelekis; Department of Statistics & Insurance Science, University of Piraeus

 Yannis Theodoridis; Department of Informatics, University of Piraeus

+# Citation
+If you use VesselVision in your project, we would appreciate citations to the following paper:

+> Andreas Tritsarolis, Nikos Pelekis, and Yannis Theodoridis.
+2023.
+VesselVision: Fleet Safety Awareness over Streaming Vessel Trajectories (Demo Paper).
+In proceedings of the 31st ACM International Conference on Advances in Geographic Information Systems (SIGSPATIAL). https://doi.org/10.1145/3589132.3625573

 # Acknowledgement